Breastfeeding…the Very Heart of Our Business

 Medela is the first manufacturer in the United States to develop a workplace program to meet the needs of working mothers.
 Through the Corporate Lactation Program, businesses support breastfeeding employees and their families by providing breastfeeding counseling and breastpumps in an accessible, private, pleasant location.
 This program has been instrumental in making American businesses more "nursing-mother-friendly" with programs in major corporate firms.

-Medela offers a variety of breastpumps to meet every mom’s needs.
-In addition, Medela also offers a wide range of breastfeeding accessories that support and enhance the breastfeeding experience:
+Medela offers a variety of breastfeeding products to meet every mom’s needs.
+Medela also offers a wide range of breastfeeding accessories and spare parts that support and enhance the breastfeeding experience:

 - Breast Care